 Alternative Police Central e-crime Unit scam removal guide:

-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of Police Central e-crime Unit virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remaining remnants of Police Central e-crime Unit virus.

 Other tools known to remove Police Central e-crime Unit scam:

-Other methods which can be used to eliminate this ransomware infection from your PC:
+Other methods that can be used to eliminate this ransomware infection from your PC:

 Remove Police Central e-crime Unit virus using a Rescue Disk.